Kitesurfing and windsurfing around Namotu Island

 Namotu Lefts – perfect for kiting

 Namotu Lefts is perfectly angled to pick up the prevailing SE Trade winds and provide incredible down-the-line kitesurfing and windsurfing.
-Long walls and that work in any tide provide plenty of fun and a perfect place to practice riding waves on a kite.
+Long walls and waves that work in any tide provide plenty of fun and a perfect place to practice surfing on a kite.
 It’s also a simple break to access, simply launch from the sandy spit and kite straight out.
 On low tide you’ll need to tack around the reef but on high you can ride straight over.